carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .source}

-> # String interpolation
-> A process script can contain any string format supported by the Groovy programming language.
+A process script can contain any string format supported by the Groovy programming language.
 This allows us to use string interpolation or multiline string as in the script above.
 Refer to [String interpolation](https://seqera.io/training/#_string_interpolation) for more information.
-{: .callout}

-> Since Nextflow uses the same Bash syntax for variable substitutions in strings, Bash environment variables need to be escaped using `\` character.
+Since Nextflow uses the same Bash syntax for variable substitutions in strings, Bash environment variables need to be escaped using `\` character.
-{: .callout}

 ~~~
-process listFileInCWD {
+process printWorkingDirectory {
   script:
   """
   echo \$PWD
   """
 }
 ~~~
-{: .source}
+{: .language-groovy }

-This will print the work directory
+This will print the location of the current working directory using the bash variable $PWD.

 ~~~